-Conditions which Apply only to Firefighters and Officers
+Part 2 Conditions which Apply only to Firefighters and Officers

+PART 2 - CLAUSE 1 - PROGRESSION

+TRAINEE FIREFIGHTER

-PARIZ- CLAUSE 1 - PROGRESSION 2.1.1 TRAINEE FIREFIGHTER 2.1.1.1 Upon employment by the Chief Executive/National Commander.
-2.1.2 FROM TRAINEE FIREFIGHTER TO FIREFIGHTER 2.1.2.1 By appointment by the Chief Executive/National Commander.
-2.1.2.2 Subject to having successfully completed the Career Fire-fighter Recruit Programme, including all prescribed theoretical and practical assessments.
-2.1.3 FROM FIREFIGHTER TO QUALIFIED FIREFIGHTER 2.1.3.1 After 2 years' continuous employment.
-2.1.3.2 Subject to having successfully completed the career Qualified Firefighter Programme, including all prescribed theoretical and practical assessments, examination and consolidation activities.
-2.1.3.3 2.1.4 FROM QUALIFIED FIREFIGHTER TO SENIOR FIREFIGHTER 2.1.4.1 After 2 years' continuous employment as a Qualified Firefighter.
-2.1.4.2 Subject to having successfully completed the career Senior Firefighter Programme, including all prescribed theoretical and practical assessments, examination and consolidation activities.
-2.1.4.3 2.1.5 FROM SENIOR FIREFIGHTER TO STATION OFFICER 2.1.5.1 After 2 years' continuous employment as a Senior Firefighter.
-2.1.5.2 Subject to having successfully completed the career Station Officer Programme, including all prescribed theoretical and practical assessments, examination and consolidation activities.
-2.1.5.3 By appointment by the Chief Executive/National Commander to an established position.
-2.1.6 FROM STATION OFFICER TO SENIOR STATION OFFICER
+2.1.1 Upon employment by the Chief Executive/National Commander.

+FROM TRAINEE FIREFIGHTER TO FIREFIGHTER

+- 2.1.2.
+By appointment by the Chief Executive/National Commander. - 2.1.2.1 Subject to having successfully completed the Career Fire-fighter Recruit Programme, including all prescribed theoretical and practical assessments.

+FROM FIREFIGHTER TO QUALIFIED FIREFIGHTER

+- 2.1.3.
+After 2 years' continuous employment. - 2.1.3.1 Subject to having successfully completed the career Qualified Firefighter Programme, including all prescribed theoretical and practical assessments, examination and consolidation activities.

+FROM QUALIFIED FIREFIGHTER TO SENIOR FIREFIGHTER

+- 2.1.4 After 2 years' continuous employment as a Qualified Firefighter. - 2.1.4.1 Subject to having successfully completed the career Senior Firefighter Programme, including all prescribed theoretical and practical assessments, examination and consolidation activities.

+FROM SENIOR FIREFIGHTER TO STATION OFFICER

+- 2.1.5 After 2 years' continuous employment as a Senior Firefighter. - 2.1.5.1 Subject to having successfully completed the career Station Officer Programme, including all prescribed theoretical and practical assessments, examination and consolidation activities. - 2.1.5.2 By appointment by the Chief Executive/National Commander to an established position.
-- 2.1.6.1 After 2 years' continuous employment as an operational Station Officer. - 2.1.6.2 Subject to having successfully completed the career Senior Station Officer Programme, including all prescribed theoretical and practical assessments, examination and consolidation activities. - 2.1.6.3 By appointment by the Chief Executive/National Commander to an established position.